10 Best Korean Translator Apps: Complete Guide

 - Some advanced features (like offline mode or camera translation) require a Pro subscription

-Pricing: Free basic version; iTranslate PRO starts at $7.99 per month.
+Pricing: Free basic version. iTranslate PRO starts at $7.99 per month.

 Waygo specializes in visual translation, allowing you to point your camera at Korean text and see instant translations overlaid on your screen.
 It's particularly excellent for reading restaurant menus, street signs, and product labels in Korea.
 Unlike many camera translation apps, Waygo works completely offline, making it invaluable for travelers without consistent data connectivity.